MicrosoftDocs/power-automate-docs/articles/add-manage-connections.md

     ![Select gateway](./media/add-manage-connections/select-gateway.png)

->[AZURE.IMPORTANT] Data gateways only support HTTP traffic; they do not support HTTPS traffic.
+>[AZURE.IMPORTANT] Microsoft SharePoint data gateways only support HTTP traffic; they do not support HTTPS traffic.

 1. Provide the connection's credentials, and then select the gateway that you want to use.
 For more information, see [Manage gateways](gateway-manage.md) and [Understand gateways](gateway-reference.md).